 Authentication

 The Qlty API uses tokens to authenticate requests.
-You can generate an API token through your user settings at https://qlty.sh/user/settings/tokens Authentication is performed either by HTTP Basic Auth or by passing the token in theAuthorization header.
-To use HTTP Basic Auth, you must pass the token as the username and leave the password blank.
-For example:
+You can generate an API token through your user settings at https://qlty.sh/user/settings/tokens Authentication is performed by passing the token as a Bearer token in theAuthorization header:

 Errors